Kin of farmer who ended life accept body after protest

-Relatives and friends of a farmer of Karattupalayam in Kodumudi block, who allegedly committed suicide by consuming pesticide on Sunday due to financial distress, received his body following post-mortem after staging a protest late on Monday evening at the Government Headquarters Hospital.
+Relatives and friends of a farmer from Karattupalayam in Kodumudi block, who allegedly committed suicide by consuming pesticide on Sunday owing to financial distress, received his body following post-mortem, after staging a protest late on Monday evening at the Government Headquarters Hospital in Erode.

-Before dying, the farmer Ramalingam, who was admitted to the Kodumudi Government Hospital, had reportedly told the police that he had taken the extreme step due to agony over withering of turmeric crop on his three-and-a-half-acre farm.
+Before dying, the victim, identified as Ramalingam, who was admitted to the Kodumudi Government Hospital, had reportedly told the police that he had resorted to the extreme step due to agony over the withering of turmeric crop on his three-and-a-half-acre farm land.

-He also demanded a job for any of his children and an assurance by the district administration to release water into the Kalingarayan Canal.
+He also demanded a job for any of the victim’s children and an assurance by the district administration to release water into the Kalingarayan Canal.

-Kongunadu Makkal Desiya Katchi general secretary E.R.
-Eashwaran who called on family members of the deceased farmer at the Government Headquarters Hospital also echoed the same.

 Erode District Collector S. Prabakar had reportedly told the Sabhai representatives that a proposal for special wetting had been submitted to the Irrigation Department Secretary.